Discover Real-Time Updates from Our Market Data Results

 TCA Offer Prices

-TCA offers remain ahead of initial offers from other aggregation firms and have an average just now surpassing the 235 x the monthly rent mark (just under 20 x annual rent) over the last 3 months (normalized for 3% escalators and 99-year purchase terms).
+TCA offers remain ahead of initial offers from other aggregation firms and have an average of approximately 20 x annual rent (normalized for 3% escalators and 99-year purchase terms).

 Ours (and others) prices for 3 of the major tenants (AT&T, Verizon, T-Mobile) had remained somewhat undifferentiated other than for T-Mobile leases with ‘consent to sell’ clauses.
-Those leases are not attractive to buyers and result in prices significantly below market.
+ROFR's and consent requirements require a buyer to 'pay homage' to the tenant in the form of amendments, extensions, rent reductions or up front fees - and thus reduce offer prices to the seller.

-We cannot stress strongly enough that a landlord to a tower company or carrier should NOT extend a lease that is about to expire without discussing it with us.
+We cannot stress strongly enough that a landlord to a tower company or carrier should NOT extend a lease that is about to expire without discussing it with a professional.
 The initiatives of the tower companies to extend leases on towers with multiple tenants are the most important to them – and there are buyers in the market that will absolutely pay MORE, not less, when a lease is about to expire.
-You should understand that value before signing any extension amendment!
+You should understand that value before signing any extension amendment with your tenant!

 If you have a cell tower lease on your property with all of the optional renewals ending in the next 10 years, and whose lease does NOT contain a Right of First Refusal, contact us today.